Alfredo Borrero

-Alfredo Enrique Borrero Vega (born 19 October 1955) is an Ecuadorian neurosurgeon and politician.
-He is the 52nd vice president of Ecuador since 24 May 2021.
+Alfredo Enrique Borrero Vega (born 19 October 1955) is an Ecuadorian neurosurgeon and politician who served as the 52nd vice president of Ecuador from 2021 to 2023.
 He was elected to the vice presidency in the 2021 election.
 Borrero Vega was the running mate of Guillermo Lasso from the political party called Creating Opportunities.

 Medical career

 Between 2005 and 2014, Borrero was the medical director of the Hospital Metropolitano of Quito.
 He was the president of the Association of Private Hospitals and Clinics from 2007 to 2014.
 He is the dean and administrator of the Faculty of Medicine of the Universidad de las Americas (UDLA).
 Borrero has 40 years of experience in health administration and has worked in medical and educational institutions for more than 25 years in the same city.

 In March 2020, he became the director of Saving Lives, an initiative created by Guillermo Lasso against the COVID-19 pandemic and raised 8 million dollars to help purchase supplies and equipment for the Ecuadorian Health System.
 In the middle of that same month, he was named the Executive Director of this institution.